 Oral and Poster Presentation General Guidelines

 Extended abstracts are accepted and preferred.
+A minimum of two (2) pages is required in addition to a figure.
 Acceptable file fomat(s) are: Microsoft Word Document (*.doc, *.docx) or Adobe PDF Document (*.pdf).

 A template has been created to assist you in formatting your abstract submission.
 Please utilize the template for formatting consistency.

 Oral presentations will be 20 minutes in length, followed by a short question and answer period.
-Presentations must be prepared in a single screen electronic format (PowerPoint).
+Upon acceptance, presentations must be prepared in a single screen electronic format (PowerPoint).

 Poster presentations will be allocated one 4’ x 8’ panels.
-Each presenter is encouraged to prepare an oral presentation that can be delivered at a scheduled time.
+If two (or more) panels are required, please include a comment on your submission form.
+Each presenter must prepare a five-minute oral presentation that can be delivered at a scheduled time and poster presenters will be required to remain with their poster for the morning of their scheduled presentation time.
 Posters will be on display for the full conference and scheduled presentation time(s) will be provided upon approval of abstract(s).
+If your poster does not fit a specific topic category, please select the category that most closely fits.
+Posters will be approved based on content and relevancy and do not necessarily have to fit within the pre-defined themes.
 Further information on the Posters can be found here.

 If you select to present an oral and poster presentation, the organizing committee will work with the schedule to ensure your presentation times do not overlap.
 If you sign up to present both an oral and poster presentation, please note, you are agreeing to present both the oral (slides) presentation and the poster presentation.